 In august 2014 we arranged OurNeighbourhood for the first time, at Torshov transit camp.
 Artists like Samsaya, Degos and the Silky Johnsons and Baba Soul & the Professors of Funk played concerts, people made food from their home countries and there were fun activities for both kids and adults.

-Since then we have arranged VårtNabolag at Torshov three times and the project grew in 2016 – with a succesful festival in Vang, Valdres.
-In 2017 OurNeighbourhood was a part of Hardanger Musikkfest and we hope that the project will continue to expand in years to come.
+Since then we have arranged OurNeighbourhood at Torshov four times and the project grew in 2016 – with a succesful festival in Vang, Valdres.
+In 2017 OurNeighbourhood was a part of Hardanger Musikkfest and in 2018 the festival was arranged in Refstad trancit center and Dikemark refugee center.